jerrychangusa/APCSA/codelab.md

 ## Checkpoint 5: Calculate Life Point Cost
 Write a method with the following signature that takes as input a player's valid move and an opponent's valid move and returns the amount of life points to deduct from the player.

-**public static int getLifePointsCost(String playerMove, String opponentMove);**
+**public static int calculateLifePointsCost(String playerMove, String opponentMove);**

 Use the table from "Rules of the Game" to determine which scenarios will result in a life point deduction.

-The getLifePointsCost method can be used to deduct life points for either the player or the computer.
+The calculateLifePointsCost method can be used to deduct life points for either the player or the computer.

 ## Checkpoint 6: Begin a Turn
 1. In the main method, begin the game by calling **printPoints**.
 2. Prompt the user for a move by calling **getUserMove**.
 3. Get the computer's move by calling **getComputerMove**.
+4. Print both the player's and the computer's moves.
-4. Deduct or increase the player's energy points by calling **getEnergyPointsCost**.
+5. Deduct or increase the player's energy points by calling **getEnergyPointsCost**.
-5. Deduct or increase the computer's energy points by calling **getEnergyPointsCost**.
+6. Deduct or increase the computer's energy points by calling **getEnergyPointsCost**.
-6. Deduct or increase the players's life points by calling **getLifePointsCost**.
+7. Deduct or increase the players's life points by calling **getLifePointsCost**.
-7. Deduct or increase the computer's life points by calling **getLifePointsCost**.
+8. Deduct or increase the computer's life points by calling **getLifePointsCost**.
-8. Print the result of the move by calling **printPoints**
+9. Print the result of the move by calling **printPoints**

 ## Checkpoint 7: Continue the Game
 Add a for loop to the main method to ensure that 30 turns can be played.
 Remember to print the turn number before each turn.